 April is already a great month to visit Dubrovnik.
 The weather improves a lot, it gets warmer too, but you can still expect some rainy days.

 The average sea temperature in Dubrovnik in April is 15°C (59°F).
-The average air temperature in May in Dubrovnik is 14.5°C (59°F).
-You can expect an average of 11 rainy days in April in Dubrovnik.
+The average air temperature in April in Dubrovnik is 14.5°C (59°F).
+You can expect on average 11 rainy days in April in Dubrovnik.

 In April, the town is in full swing with all hotels, restaurants, and bars open.
 Also, the majority of activities and excursions are available in April.